-The City of Prince Edward County is a headland on the north-eastern end of Lake Ontario in Prince Edward County and is home to over 24K residents.
-Prince Edward County real estate prices increased by 71% from November 2019 to November 2020 and the average price of a house in Prince Edward County is $1.0M.
-Single-family detached houses are by far the most commonly sold property type on the Prince Edward real estate market, followed by sales of a few townhouses and condominiums.
+Prince Edward County is a headland on the northeastern end of Lake Ontario and is home to over 25K residents.
+The average home price in Prince Edward County in September 2024 was approximately $804K.
+The real estate market of Prince Edward County is a small market and experiences notable fluctuation in average sold prices and sales on a monthly basis.
 Unique property types on the Prince Edward real estate market include waterfront properties and vacant land.
 On average, waterfront properties in Prince Edward County along the Bay of Quinte and Lake Ontario sell for a premium price of an extra $1000 per square foot as residents have waterfront access for recreational use, such as swimming or boating.
-Prince Edward County property tax rates are the 20th lowest property tax rates in Ontario for municipalities with a population greater than 10K.

 Prince Edward County property tax is based on the assessed value of your home.
 Every four years, the Municipal Assessment Corporation (MPAC) conducts an evaluation of properties all over Ontario and submits assessed values for each of them.
 This assessed value can differ significantly from the market value of your property.
-Your final property tax amount is calculated by multiplying the Prince Edward County final property tax rate for the year by the MCAP property assessed value.
+Your final property tax amount is calculated by multiplying the Prince Edward County final property tax rate for the year by the MPAC property assessed value.

-You can calculate your property tax using either your home's MCAP assessed value or your home's most recent market price.
+You can calculate your property tax using either your home's MPAC assessed value or your home's most recent market price.
 Just enter the price and type of your property, and we will give you an instant property tax estimate.

 City | Final Tax Rate |